OmengU/quap/documentation/documentation.typ

 ==== Swagger #acr("UI")
 Swagger #acr("UI") is an interface built upon the OpenAPI Specification for documenting an #acr("API") by using either a YAML or #acr("JSON") document to describe the available endpoints and the Models used for data transfer.
 It was initially known as the Swagger Specification.
 Swagger itself includes a set of tools that aid the developer in the design, development, and documentation of #acrpl("API").

 Swagger #acr("UI") is one of these tools.
 It helps the developer keep an overview of the #acr("API") by generating a #acr("GUI") out of the YAML/#acr("JSON") document displaying all endpoints.
-It then allows for the testing of the endpoints by providing fields for each parameter, where test data can be entered and buttons to submit the #acr("API") calls. @misc-swagger
+It then allows for the testing of the endpoints by providing fields for each parameter, where test data can be entered, and buttons to submit the #acr("API") calls. @misc-swagger
 ==== Typst
 Typst is a newly developed markup system primarily targeted toward academic use.
 It is intended as a replacement for LaTeX.
 Typst is heavily inspired by Markdown as it includes built-in syntax for commonly used text elements like bold/italic text, unordered/ordered lists, and headings.
 The system is entirely built with Rust, a modern type-safe high-performance programming language resulting in fast compile times compared to LaTeX.